efren-palacios/duellinks/_posts/deck-types/guides/2018-02-04-rez-guide-by-insano.md

 - **{Anti-Magic Arrows}**: can be used at the start of the Battle Phase, no traps or spells can be used or chained after this card is used, is very useful as a win-more card, helps clear monsters of the board without worrying about backrow.

-- **{Storm}**: the key to any rez deck in my opinion, if you aren’t using this in your Main Deck be sure to put it in your side.
+- **{Storm}**: the key to any REZ deck in my opinion, if you aren’t using this in your Main Deck be sure to put it in your side.

 - **{Super-Rush Headlong}**: great to counter GBs and Hazy as well as a strong all around card, especially when opponents think they are playing around MW and they switch your gozuki or samurai into def mode.